 The portable version of Destiny Clock uses surface-mount pin headers as connection points between modules.
 Due to space restrictions, modules consist solely of their constituent inputs and outputs.
 Some modules run using everyday logic chips like the 4051 Multiplexer or the 4015 Shift Register.
 Others use an ATMEGA328P with custom firmware written in Arduino.
-The system is enclosed in translucent acrylic case.
+The device is enclosed in translucent acrylic case.

 This early system includes a barebones square wave signal generator, frequency divider, shift register, and multiplexer.
 It uses banana jacks as patch points.
 The interface module uses a Teensy that has been programmed to output MIDI note information whenever an input signal is detected.
 The potentiometers are used as general CC controllers.